Understanding cCMV and Why Early Hearing Monitoring Matters

 ongoing monitoring is important.

-At HEAR Wisconsin, our Audiology and Kellogg teams
+At HEAR Wisconsin, our Audiology Clinic and Kellogg

-work closely together to support children who may be
+to support children who may be experiencing hearing

-support for families, our team helps ensure that children
+early communication support for families, our team helps

-receive the care and guidance they need during the
+ensure that children receive the care and guidance they

-allows for early identification, timely medical care, and
+CMV at birth allows for early identification, timely

 Early identification of hearing changes allows families and providers to take steps that support listening, language development, and overall communication skills.
 Our clinicians partner with pediatricians, families, and community providers to monitor hearing and provide individualized recommendations when concerns arise.